LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

    1a.
 Note that the NSIS binary version available at
        http://nsis.sourceforge.net/Download is not built with
+       NSIS_CONFIG_LOG=yes and NSIS_MAX_STRLEN=8192 set.
+Also, changes to need to be made to NSIS to increase the security of the Runtime Installer.

-       NSIS_CONFIG_LOG=yes and NSIS_MAX_STRLEN=8192 set, so you may have to build NSIS from source with these flags set.
-The source for NSIS 3.0.b3 is available from
+       The source for NSIS 3.0.b3 can be downloaded from https://sourceforge.net/projects/nsis/files/NSIS%203%20Pre-release/3.0b3/nsis-3.0b3-src.tar.bz2/download
-       https://sourceforge.net/projects/nsis/files/NSIS%203%20Pre-release/3.0b3/nsis-3.0b3-src.tar.bz2/download

        Instructions for building NSIS are available at http://nsis//sourceforge.net/Docs/AppendixG.html.

-       To increase the security of the Runtime Installer - specifically enabling buffer overrun security checks and enabling address space layout randomization (ASLR), these changes should be made to the NSIS source file nsis-3.0b3-src/SCons/Config/ms:

-           - comment out the line enabling the /FIXED linker option
-           - change the line that sets the /GS- compile option to instead set the /GS compile option
-           - comment out the line that sets the NODEFLIBS_FLAG to /NODEFAULTLIB

-       The command to build NSIS from source:
+       The security changes to NSIS involve adding the /DYMANICBASE and /GS options to the NSIS compile/link steps, so that the Runtime Installer and Uninstaller are built with address space layout randomization and buffer overrun checks.

+       The security changes to NSIS can be made by applying the patch in the NSIS_Security.patch file in this folder.

+       After you have applied the security patch, build NSIS with this command:

            scons SKIPUTILS="NSIS Menu","MakeLangId" UNICODE=yes \
                  ZLIB_W32=<path_to_zlib>\zlib-1.2.7-win32-x86 NSIS_MAX_STRLEN=8192 \
                  NSIS_CONFIG_LOG=yes NSIS_CONFIG_LOG_TIMESTAMP=yes \
                  APPEND_CCFLAGS="/DYNAMICBASE /Zi" APPEND_LINKFLAGS="/DYNAMICBASE \
                  /DEBUG /OPT:REF /OPT:ICF" SKIPDOC=all dist-zip

        This will create a zip file in the nsis-3.0.b3-src directory.
 Unpack the zip file anywhere on your system.
 The resulting tree will contain a Plugins directory.
 Install the NSIS AccessControl plugin in this directory.
-Add the Bin directory to your PATH enviroment variable so that the CreateInstaller.sh script below will use your custom-built version of NSIS.
+       Add the Bin directory to your PATH enviroment variable so that the CreateInstaller.sh step below will use your custom-built version of NSIS.

        Before using NSIS and creating the installer, make sure that all shared